 So far, 12 Indian athletes have qualified for the Tokyo Olympics.
 In the 2016 Rio Olympics, 117 Indian athletes had qualified but couldn’t match up to the medals haul from the 2012 London Games, which remains India’s highest medal tally at a single Olympic Games – six medals.
 We are quite hopeful that the threshold could be crossed in Tokyo with quite a few Indian athletes topping the world ranking charts.

 This was all about Manpreet Singh, India’s powerful hockey star making it to the Tokyo Olympics.
 Hope you found this to be informative and insightful.
 Planning to skyrocket your career in Sports?
-Our Leverage Edu experts can help you achieve success in your favourite sport.
+Our Leverage Edu study abroad consultants can help you achieve success in your favourite sport.
 Connect with us today!